basiclaser/python.gcloud.local.functions.development.guide/README.md

 #### #2 this project

-To install this project to your machine
+To install this project to your machine ( line by line, not all together )

 ```
 cd myProjectsFolder